Expressway S79 (Poland)

 Expressway S79 is an expressway in Warsaw acting as a spur route between the southern S2 Expressway section of the Warsaw Express Ring Road at Warszawa Południe junction and Int.
 Frederic Chopin Airport, ending at the junction with the inner-city Marynarska road.
-On a stretch between Warszawa Południe and Warszawa–Puławska junctions, S79 has concurrency with S2.
+It also acts as a major Warsaw exit route to the S7 Expressway towards Kraków.

-The road was completed in September 2013 and in the future will act as a major Warsaw exit route to the S7 Expressway towards Kraków.
+The road was completed in September 2013.
+On a stretch between Warszawa Południe and Warszawa–Puławska junctions, it has concurrency with S2.